-Research and Specialization
+2 - Research and specialization

-Shop around as much as you can, and choose a vendor that supplies employees suited to the level of expertise you need.
-Hiring someone more skilled than your task calls for generally comes with a higher pay rate and possibly more markup from the staffing vendor as well.
+Shop around as much as you can, and choose a vendor that supplies employees that are suited to the level of expertise you need.
+Hiring someone that is more skilled than your task calls for generally comes with a higher pay rate and possibly more markup from the staffing vendor as well.
 Take as much time as possible, as choosing the right vendor to partner with will save you time, money, and headaches in the future.
 Don’t be afraid to ask questions to make sure you get the staff you need while keeping costs down.

 In the end the best way to avoid overpaying for staffing vendors is to learn all you can before committing to a contract.
-Knowing not only the pay rate to the employee, but also the cut the vendor takes, as well as expected benefits and bonuses, will prevent nasty surprises in the future and help create a mutually beneficial relationship between you and the vendor.
+Knowing not only the pay rate of the employee, but also the cut the vendor takes, as well as expected benefits and bonuses, will prevent nasty surprises in the future and help create a mutually beneficial relationship between you and the vendor.

 Without an effective system in place, you won’t be able to identify possible rogue spend, much less reduce it.
-A vendor management solution will help you gain visibility over your contingent workforce so you can ensure you’re paying fair market rates and better manage your labor spend.
+A vendor management solution (VMS) will help you gain visibility over your contingent workforce, ensuring that you pay fair market rates and better manage your company’s labor spend.